-Royalties will be taxable in the country of the recipient could also be subject to a WHT of maximum 5% in the source country, which is correspondingly the rate applicable under the old DTT.
+Royalties which are taxable in the country of the recipient could also be subject to a WHT of maximum 5% in the source country, which is corresponds to the rate applicable under the previous DTT.

 Capital gains & real estate rich companies

 In principle, gains derived from the alienation of movable assets are taxable in the Contracting State of residence of the alienator.